DemDaily: Democratic Women Rock The Primaries

 THE JUNE 12, 2018 PRIMARY RESULTS

 Seats Up: US Senate, US House (1D/1R), Governor, State Executive Offices, State Senate & House, Local Judges, State Ballot Measures, Recalls

 Highlights: Incumbent US Senator Angus King, who is an Independent but caucuses with the Democrats, will defend his seat against Zak Ringelstein (D) and Republican State Senator Eric Brakey (R).

-Ranked-Choice Voting (RCV) is used in seven states in local jurisdictions, and adopted by not-yet implemented in another five.
+Ranked-Choice Voting (RCV) is used in seven states in local jurisdictions, and adopted but not-yet implemented in another five.
 Maine is the only state to implement at the statewide level.